-- 1. REAL TIME CLOCK: Circuitry responsible for the system time and date. - 2.
-KEYBOARD BIOS: Firmware chip controlling keyboard operations. - 3.
+- 1. KEYBOARD BIOS: Firmware chip controlling keyboard operations. - 2.
+MAINBOARD BIOS: Award BIOS supporting "Plug and Play", DMI, Green PC specification, on screen setup for Enhanced IDE and Multi-I/O. The BIOS is FLASH Upgradeable via the AWDFLASH Utility. - 3.
 USB CONNECTOR: A connector for an optional USB (Universal Serial Bus) module is provided.
 This connector permits the connection of two USB peripheral devices directly to the port without an external hub.
 USB is a new technology supporting printers, fax modems and other telephony devices. - 4.
-PS/2 MOUSE CONNECTOR: Connector for optional PS/2 mouse bracket/connector.
-If you are using a PS/2 mouse, you must purchase this bracket to insert into your PC and connect to the PS/2 mouse pin-header on the mainboard. - 5.
-AT-KEYBOARD CONNECTOR: Supports IBM compatible AT style keyboards. - 6.
 BACK INFRARED (IR) CONNECTOR: UART2 can also be used for the optional Infrared Module, enabling wireless communication capability.
 A supplied bracket with a single customized cable connects directly to the back infrared pin-header on the mainboard.
-For computer cases that support a front IR device, see number 16. - 7.
+For computer cases that support a front IR device, see number 14. - 5.
+PS/2 MOUSE CONNECTOR: Connector for optional PS/2 mouse bracket/connector.
+If you are using a PS/2 mouse, you must purchase this bracket to insert into your PC and connect to the PS/2 mouse pin-header on the mainboard. - 6.
+AT-KEYBOARD CONNECTOR: Supports IBM compatible AT style keyboards. - 7.
+COM1 CONNECTOR: High-speed UART compatible serial port. - 8.
 COM2 CONNECTOR: High-speed UART compatible serial port.
-COM2 can be directed to the Infrared Module for wireless connection capability. - 8.
-COM1 CONNECTOR: High-speed UART compatible serial port. - 9.
+COM2 can be directed to the Infrared Module for wireless connection capability. - 9.
 PRINTER PORT CONNECTOR: EPP and ECP compatible parallel port. - 10.
 POWER CONNECTOR: 12-Pin Power Connector. - 11.
-DRAM SIMM SOCKETS: (4) 72-pin SIMM sockets are provided to support a maximum RAM memory capacity of 128 MB.
-SIMM types of either Fast Page Mode (FPM) or Extended Data Output (EDO) are supported and automatically detected by the BIOS. - 12.
+DRAM SIMM SOCKETS: (4) 72-pin SIMM sockets are provided to support a maximum RAM memory capacity of 512 MB.
+SIMM types of either Fast Page Mode (FPM), Extended Data Output (EDO) or Burst EDO (BEDO) are supported and automatically detected by the BIOS. - 12.
 FLOPPY CONNECTOR: Built-in floppy controller supports (2) 5.25" or 3.5" (1.44MB or 2.88MB) floppy drives. - 13.
 PRIMARY IDE CONNECTOR: Connector for first IDE channel.
 The on-board PCI Bus Mastering IDE controller features support for DMA Mode 2 and PIO Modes 3 and 4 for faster data transfer rates.
 (2) Connectors are provided for support of up to (4) IDE devices on two channels.
-Other ATAPI and Enhanced IDE devices such as Tape Drives and CD-ROMs are also supported. - 14.
+ATAPI Tape Drives and CD-ROMs are also supported. - 14.
 SECONDARY IDE CONNECTOR: Connector for second IDE channel. - 15.
-L2 PIPELINE-BURST CACHE: Supports Write Back Secondary Cache with 256KB Pipeline Burst SRAM. - 16.
-FRONT INFRARED (IR) CONNECTOR: See number 6.
-This connector is convenient for system cases that support a front IR connector. - 17.
-CPU SOCKET: ZIF Socket 7 for Pentium CPUs.
-This mainboard supports CPU speeds of 75-200Mhz for Intel, AMD and Cyrix.
+FRONT INFRARED (IR) CONNECTOR: This is convenient to system cases that support a front IR connector. - 16.
+REAL TIME CLOCK: Circuitry responsible for the system time and date. - 17.
+CPU SOCKET: ZIF Socket 8 for Pentium Pro CPUs.
+This mainboard supports CPU speeds of 150/166/180/200mhz for Intel. - 18.
+ISA SLOTS: (3) 16-bit ISA slots - 19.
+PCI SLOTS: (5) 32-bit PCI slots are provided.